 The Texas Book Festival is FREE and OPEN TO THE PUBLIC and takes place in Austin, Texas at the State Capitol and surrounding grounds.
-The 2013 Texas Book Festival took place October 26 and 27, 2013.
-Stay tuned for the announcement of 2014 Festival dates.
+The 2013 Texas Book Festival will be held October 25 – 26, 2014.

 The Festival is a non-profit organization.
 We welcome your contributions to help provide this popular annual event, year-round literary events, literacy programs, and grants to Texas public libraries.
 Donate online anytime.
 We are grateful for your support of literature, libraries and literacy in Texas!